 During the sale, important situations occur to determine the outcome of the negotiation.
 The good performance of the professional will increase the chances of success.

 - Prospecting: the search for potential customers.
 A market analysis is carried out to identify potential consumers.
-After drawing a profile of similar characteristics between them, define ways to locate them, such as internet, segment fairs, catalogs of companies, etc.
+After drawing a profile of similar characteristics between them, define ways to locate them, such as the internet, segment fairs, catalogs of companies, etc.

 - Qualification: You’ve found a plethora of potential buyers, but some of them are less likely to become effective customers.
 Then, define criteria to qualify them as financial condition, location, etc. So that you can give greater focus to those who really deserve it.